yieldprotocol/cacti-backend/finetune/README.md

 \
 **Note**:
 - Before starting the evaluation, you must provide the system *chat config* you want to evaluate.
-Pls specify your desired config [here](line #598).
+Pls specify your desired chat config [here](https://github.com/yieldprotocol/cacti-backend/blob/a495d32d1263d0950d8c3271f21b6768bf546c5a/finetune/validate.py#L594).
 - As the eval gets completed the input-output pairs with the chat prediction will be saved in a CSV file.

 \